Microwave Quantum Memcapacitor Effect

-It is interesting to also consider classical initial states, which means coherent states for the second oscillator, $\ket{\Psi(0)}=\ket{0}\otimes\ket{\alpha}$.
+It is interesting to also consider classical initial states, along the manuscript we call classical states to states that saturate the uncertainty relation and that have a non negative Wigner function.
+Under this definition coherent and squeeze states, can be named classical.
+We consider coherent states for the second oscillator, $\ket{\Psi(0)}=\ket{0}\otimes\ket{\alpha}$.
 We characterize the coherent state by its amplitude and phase through the relation $\alpha = r e^{i\varphi}$.
 We consider $r=\pi/4$ and $\varphi=\{\pi/4,\pi/8\}$.
 Figures~\ref{Fig:response_coherent1}(a)-(b) show the dynamical response for the two different phases.
 In both cases, the expectation value of $\langle \hat{n}_{2}(t)\rangle$ all exhibit the pinched hysteresis curve.
-Notice that in this case, the phase does not considerably affect the memristive behavior as in the previous case.
+Notice that in this case, the phase does not considerably affect the memcapacitor behavior as in the previous case.
 Also, we observe that for the high-frequency in Fig.~\ref{Fig:response_coherent1}(e)-(f), we obtain curves with oscillatory features again.

-Finally, we can consider another type of classical states like squeezed states defined as $\ket{\Psi(\alpha,\xi)}=\hat{S}(\xi)\ket{\alpha}$.Here, $\ket{\alpha}$ is the same coherent state as defined in the previous section, and $\hat{S}(\xi)=\exp(\xi \hat{a}^{2}-\xi^{*} \hat{a}^{\dag~2})$ is the squeeze operator.
+Finally, we can consider another type of classical states like squeezed states defined as $\ket{\Psi(\alpha,\xi)}=\hat{S}(\xi)\ket{\alpha}$.
+Here, $\ket{\alpha}$ is the same coherent state as defined in the previous section, and $\hat{S}(\xi)=\exp(\xi \hat{a}^{2}-\xi^{*} \hat{a}^{\dag~2})$ is the squeeze operator.
 Here, $\xi = Re^{i\theta}$ is also a complex number that characterizes the amount of squeezing and over which resonator quadrature will be applied.
 Thus, the initial state of the system is given by $\ket{\Psi(0)}=\ket{0}\otimes\ket{\Psi(\alpha,\xi)}$.
 In Fig.~\ref{Fig:response_coherent1}(c)-(d), we observe the input-output dynamics for different squeezing parameters.
 Specifically we use for Fig.~\ref{Fig:response_coherent1}(c) and (d) $R=0.1$ and $R=1$, respectively, and $\theta=\pi/2$ in both cases.
 In the high-frequency regime of the input voltage, we see that the system response again looks like an oscillator.

-We note that for all classical states (coherent, squeeze, and vacuum) as initial state, our coupled device shows memristive properties in each memristor, making our proposal suitable as a memdevice, at least for classical initialization.
+We note that for all classical states (coherent, squeeze, and vacuum) as initial state, our coupled device shows memory properties in each memcapacitor, making our proposal suitable as a memdevice, at least for classical initialization.